StackVista/stackstate-docs/setup/agent/windows.md

 ### Agent configuration

-The StackState Agent configuration is located in the file `C:\ProgramData\StackState\stackstate.yaml`.
+The StackState Agent V2 configuration is located in the file `C:\ProgramData\StackState\stackstate.yaml`.
 The `stsApiKey` and `stsUrl` specified during installation will be added here by the install script.
 No further configuration should be required.

 ### Integration configuration

 The Agent can be configured to run checks that integrate with external systems.
-Configuration files for integrations run through the StackState Agent can be found in the directory `C:\ProgramData\StackState\conf.d`.
+Configuration files for integrations run through StackState Agent V2 can be found in the directory `C:\ProgramData\StackState\conf.d`.
 Each integration has its own configuration file that is used by the enabled Agent checks.

 Documentation for the available StackState integrations, including configuration details can be found on the [StackPacks > Integrations pages](/stackpacks/integrations/).